 Attendance of witnesses is the responsibility of the party calling the witness.
 The Court may decide that it is not necessary to hear from all witnesses identified by the parties.
 In limited circumstances, the Court may compel a witness to attend by issuing a formal witness summons.
-Witnesses are first questioned by their own side, and then cross examined by the other side; members of the Court may also ask questions of the witnesses.
+Witnesses are first questioned by their own side, and then cross examined by the other side; members of the Court may also ask questions of the witnesses in order to clarify what may in the view of the Court be unclear or in order to complete the incomplete.
+The Court's questioning of a witness is not a form of cross examination.

-Stage Five: Court issues its Recommendation/Decision
+Stage Five: Court issues its Recommendation/ Decision